nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

 Architecture
 ---------------------------------------------------------------------

-This section explains how the permission check (simplified version) works.
+This section explains how the permission check by annotation works.

 .. image:: images/role_check/architecture.png